KIPR: Station history

 KIPR airs an urban contemporary format, which was launched in 1988.
-(Its roots can be traced back to KPWR/Los Angeles due to having KPWR's radio consultant Don Kelly serving as KIPR's programming consultant at the time).
-It also simulcasts on sister station KFOG at 1250 AM, although the transmitter site for this station is in College Station, Arkansas (just south of Clinton National Airport).
-As an urban-formatted station, KIPR's main competition comes from direct competitors KHTE-FM and Urban AC station KOKY, which was placed into a separate trust in 2007 to address ownership concentration concerns but remains mainly operated by Cumulus.
+(Its roots can be traced back to KPWR in Los Angeles due to having KPWR's radio consultant Don Kelly serving as KIPR's programming consultant at the time).
+Until 2026, it simulcast on sister station KFOG (1250 AM), although the transmitter site for this station is in College Station, Arkansas (just south of Clinton National Airport).
+As an urban-formatted station, KIPR's main competition comes from direct competitors KHTE-FM and urban AC station KOKY, which was placed into a separate trust in 2007 to address ownership concentration concerns but remains mainly operated by Cumulus.

 KIPR's original owner was Buddy Deane, a disc jockey who worked in radio stations in the Little Rock and Memphis markets before achieving fame in Baltimore with a self-titled program that would inspire the 1988 original, Tony-award-winning musical, 2007 musical film remake, and 2016 live television special of Hairspray.